brycewray/hugo-site/content/posts/2020/08/google-fonts-privacy.md

 To be safe, I also checked out the GDPR compliance of [Cloudinary](https://cloudinary.com), which the site [recently began using](/posts/2020/07/transformed/), and satisfied myself that [it was sufficient](https://cloudinary.com/privacy) that I didn't need to revert to locally processed, locally hosted images.
 (Whew.)

-Finally, I revised this site's privacy policy---and will continue to do so as needed---to reflect all these new realities.
+Finally, I revised this site's privacy policy --- and will continue to do so as needed --- to reflect all these new realities.

 ## Tedium, but good tedium